 - Water pollution

 Increasing Consumption.
-The increasing consumption of water comes with increasing population.
+The increasing consumption of water comes with population growth.
 This means that more water is drawn from bodies of freshwater to support the water needs of the population.
 As a result, less water becomes available for animals and plants.
 Humans reduce the natural water supply or transport water to other places.

 Diversions and Massive Changes.
 Dams, hydroelectric power plants, and the rerouting of rivers and waterways lead to significant changes in the water cycle because the natural route of water is disturbed.
-These changes lead to water supply issues and disruption of the water cycle.
+These changes lead to water supply issues and disruptions in the water cycle.

 Water affects public health.
 The condition and quality of the water supply is a major factor in sanitation and disease control.
 Worldwide public health concerns related to fresh drinking water are as follows: